-ZYTIGA is not indicated for use in women.
-It is not known if abiraterone acetate is excreted in human milk.
-Because many drugs are excreted in human milk, and because of the potential for serious adverse reactions in nursing infants from ZYTIGA, a decision should be made to either discontinue nursing, or discontinue the drug taking into account the importance of the drug to the mother.
+It is not known whether ALIMTA or its metabolites are excreted in human milk.
+Because many drugs are excreted in human milk, and because of the potential for serious adverse reactions in nursing infants from ALIMTA, a decision should be made to discontinue nursing or discontinue the drug, taking into account the importance of the drug for the mother.

 Patients with Hepatic Impairment